allenzhuaz/ph2bye/README.md

 # ph2bye
-An R package for Phase II Clinical Trial Design Using Bayesian Methods
+An R package for Phase II Clinical Trial Design Using Bayesian Methods.